 Students do a lot of hard work during center time and it should be recognized!
 However, you don’t want the recording process to be ADDED work and take away from the skill practice.
 One super easy way for students to record their work is by using Seesaw.
 It is a great way for them to capture their work in a way that works best for them.
 The built in differentiation is my favorite part because you can tailor it for your student needs.
 They can record themselves playing a game, snap a picture of their finished product, or upload a recording sheet from their center and fill it out digitally.
 There are so many great ways to use the app and it’s beneficial for both students and educators.
 Learn more about Seesaw HERE!!

 Other easy ways students can turn in work are with simple recording sheets or a good old exit slip.
 More importantly, don’t feel like every single turned in piece of paper or digital assignment HAS to be graded.
 Instead, you can do a quick scan to determine who needs more practice with what.
 Utilize those turn in bins and have students self assess with how they are doing with each skill.
 Remember center time is to practice and explore skills.
 Assessments are there to determine needs and drive your instruction, but not all need to be graded.
 Instead of having them show what they did, maybe you just need to know how they’re doing based on how THEY feel.
-Check out this Level of Understanding Freebie as a turn in bin for students to self assess!
+Check our Level of Understanding turn in bin for students to self assess!

 What To Do With Unfinished Work